-After my own Hashimoto’s diagnosis in 2009, I wanted to figure out what I could do to live the healthiest life I could.
+After my own Hashimoto’s diagnosis in 2009, I wanted to figure out what I could do to live the healthiest life possible.
 I wanted to know if there was anything I could do to address my symptoms and reverse my condition, or at least stop its progression.
-So I set out on a journey to find the root cause of my disease.
+So, I set out on a journey to find the root cause of my disease.

 I have learned that Hashimoto’s symptoms result from a combination of thyroid hormone imbalances, nutrient deficiencies, food sensitivities, an impaired ability to handle stress, an impaired ability to eliminate toxins, intestinal permeability, and one or more chronic infections.

 Some of these root causes can be somewhat elusive and may take a lot of digging to uncover, but addressing nutrient depletions is usually pretty straight forward.
 Best of all, when we address nutrient depletions, we can feel better quickly, even when other underlying root causes are still present!

 - The top nutrient deficiencies in Hashimoto’s

 - Which nutrients require lab testing before supplementation, and which ones typically don’t

 - How to understand your lab tests

 While macronutrients — carbs, fats and proteins — are the three basic components of our diet, micronutrients are the vitamins and minerals that are vital to our wellbeing.
 Most people with Hashimoto’s have numerous micronutrient deficiencies.
 In fact, I would argue that due to our current farming practices and the Standard American Diet (S.A.D.), micronutrient depletions are a factor for most people!

 Nutrient deficiencies can occur as a result of eating nutrient-poor foods, following a calorie-restricted diet, having inflammation from infections or food sensitivities, taking certain medications, or having an imbalance of gut bacteria.